hschilbert/BnaMBS/README.md

 ### 3.2 RNA-Seq

-The scripts belonging to the RNA-Seq analysis are presented here, they should be applied in the listed order.
+The scripts belonging to the RNA-Seq analysis are presented here.

 ## 3.2.1 parse_STAR_log_file_create_mapping_statistic.py